Dark Funeral (1994)

 the band entered Dan Swanö's Hellspawn/Unisound Studios to record the Dark Funeral E.P.

-oldschool section.
+a very oldschool section.
 Blackmoon's riffs, as always, have a very nocturnal feeling to them.
-Themgoroth's vocals are somewhat reminiscent
+Themgoroth's vocals are somewhat

-of Hat (of Gorgoroth).
-While being executed in a different style, this really does create the same kind of atmosphere as Necrophobic.
+reminiscent of Hat (of Gorgoroth).
+While being executed in a different style, this really does create the same kind of atmosphere

-that is only accentuated by Themgoroth's vocal performance.
-There are a handful of tempo changes, with the song slowing down
+atmosphere that is only accentuated by Themgoroth's vocal performance.
+There are a handful of tempo changes, with the song

 managed to get the same sound that Dissection did on The Somberlain (which was recorded at the same studio).
 About